 About Our Members

 InterAction has more than 180 member organizations working in every developing country.
 Members are faith-based and secular, large and small, with a focus on the world’s most poor and vulnerable populations.
-InterAction is the largest alliance of U.S. –based international NGOs.
+InterAction is an alliance organization in Washington, D.C. of nongovernmental organizations (NGOs).

 Members share common commitments that define their work